clicon/clixon-docs/datastore.rst

 ----------------------

 Clixon can store Yang module-state information according to `RFC 7895: YANG module library <http://www.rfc-editor.org/rfc/rfc7895.txt>`_ in the datastores.
-With module state, you know which Yang version the XML belongs to, and is useful when upgrading, for example.
+With module state, you know which Yang version the XML belongs to, which is useful when upgrading, see :ref:`upgrade <clixon_upgrade>`.

-Including yang module-state in the datastores is enabled by the following entry in the Clixon
+To enable yang module-state in the datastores add the following entry in the Clixon configuration:
-configuration:
 ::

    <CLICON_XMLDB_MODSTATE>true</CLICON_XMLDB_MODSTATE>

-A backend performs detection of mismatching XML/Yang if `CLICON_XMLDB_MODSTATE` was not enabled when saving the file so that it contains module-state information; and the backend configuration has `CLICON_XMLDB_MODSTATE` enabled.
+If the datastore does not contain module-state, general-purpose upgrade is the only upgrade mechanism available.

+A backend with `CLICON_XMLDB_MODSTATE` disabled will silently ignore module state.

 Example of a (simplified) datastore with Yang module-state:
 ::